Inspiration Tips for Artists Who Want to Sell Their Art : An Ultimate Guide

 The process of creating your art is separate from marketing it and learning how to sell art.
 Most artists fall into the trap of underpricing or overpricing their works because they decide how to sell art based on emotions.
 Artworks are very personal, but once you sell them – they become a product that people will buy.
 When art patrons buy your work, they are actually investing in you and the future artworks that you will produce.

-When learning how to sell art, the most common questions inside our heads are:
+When learning how to sell art as an artist, the most common questions inside our heads are:

 - How do we price our works?